 Solar battery storage capacity

-Solar battery capacity is the amount of energy a solar battery can store.
+Battery capacity is the amount of energy a battery can store.
 It is measured in kilowatt-hours (kWh).
-The solar battery capacity you need will depend on your household’s energy needs, the size of your solar system, and your budget.
+The battery capacity you need will depend on your household’s energy needs, the size of your solar system, and your budget.

 Depth of discharge (DoD)

-Depth of discharge (DoD) is the percentage of a battery’s capacity that is used before it is recharged.
-In Australia, the recommended DoD for deep cycle batteries is 50-70%.
+Depth of discharge (DoD) is the percentage of a battery’s capacity used before it is recharged.
+In Australia, the recommended DoD for deep-cycle batteries is 50-70%.
 This means that a 100 amp hour battery should only be discharged to 50-70 amp hours before it is recharged.
 If a battery is discharged to a lower DoD, it will have a shorter lifespan.

 A few factors can affect the DoD that can be used in Australia, such as the type of battery, the climate, and how the battery is used.
 For example, lead-acid batteries are typically discharged to a lower DoD than lithium-ion batteries.
 Batteries used in hot climates will also need to be discharged to a lower DoD than those used in cold climates.
 And batteries used for short bursts of power, such as starting a car, can typically be discharged to a lower DoD than batteries used for a steady stream of power, such as powering a solar panel system.